apache/tvm/src/runtime/hexagon/README.md

 The TVM runtime that contains Hexagon runtime is the one executing on host.
 In either case, there will need to be a separate TVM runtime (i.e.  the `libtvm_runtime.so` library) compiled for execution on Hexagon.

-The prerequisite is to have Hexagon SDK installed, preferably version 3.5.0.
+The prerequisite is to have Hexagon SDK installed, preferably version 3.5.0 or later.
+The Hexagon SDK can be downloaded from https://developer.qualcomm.com/software/hexagon-dsp-sdk.

 ### Compiling TVM runtime for x86